liamgines/screenshot/README.md

 	cl /ZI /D _UNICODE /D UNICODE main.c User32.lib Gdi32.lib Shlwapi.lib Shell32.lib Pathcch.lib /Fe:screenshot.exe

-If you want to add the app to startup, run `install.bat`.
+If you want to add the executable to startup, run `install.bat`.

-Otherwise, manually run the app as admin.
+Otherwise, manually run it as admin.

 Configuration
 --------
-To configure the app, make a file called `screenshot.ini` in the same directory as the executable with the following structure:
+To configure keyboard shortcuts and other settings, make a file called `screenshot.ini` in the same directory as the executable with the following structure:

 ```
 [keys]